Important Global Message

 Imports & Exports

 International trade plays an important role in the economy of Miami-Dade County.
-It supports over 105,000 jobs and remains not only one of our key industries, but also one of the industries with the highest paying wages in our community, according to an economic study conducted by Strategic Information Analysis, Inc.
+It supports over 100,000 jobs and remains not only one of our key industries related to trade and logistics as one of the industries with the highest paying wages in our community, according to an economic study conducted by Strategic Information Analysis, Inc.

 The most important sector of the County's economy is international trade.
 Miami-Dade County published reports track imports and exports by countries of origin and destination, as well as types of commodities.

 - Data from WorldCity Trade Numbers

 - U.S. Department of Commerce: Florida Exports, Jobs and Foreign Investment - July 2015 report